Bishop Aldhelm's CE

 Our Admissions Policies detail the ethos of our school and list the oversubscription criteria which we use if there are more applications for places than we have available.
 They also explain how to apply for a place at our school.

 We are a Church of England School and three of the oversubscription criteria are for children who regularly go to church and worship there.
 If you decide to apply for a place on this basis you must also submit a Supplementary Information Form.
-The Form is designed by the Borough of Poole and contains, in one Form, all the oversubscription criteria used by all the Poole schools (different schools have different criteria).

 The Supplementary Information Form can be downloaded from this page.
 Alternatively, you are welcome to collect a paper copy from our school reception.
 Please feel welcome to contact us if you want any guidance about this process.